aggarwalsomya/Scalable_WebCache_Redis/readme.md

 Also
 the number of keys moved while adding/deleting nodes is minimized.

+Multiple Redis Clients could be deployed on different Tomcat containers.
+As every Client is equipped with HRW hashing algorithm, there would be no SPOF (Single Point Of Failure) in the System.

 ### Web cache :

 The search results obtained through Google Search Engine are stored in Redis